- How is acute myeloid leukemia treated?

 For most types of acute myeloid leukemia

 If acute myeloid leukemia (AML) doesn’t go away with the first treatment, newer drugs or more intensive doses of chemotherapy (chemo) drugs may be tried, if they can be tolerated.
 A stem cell transplant may be tried in younger patients if a suitable stem cell donor can be found.
 Clinical trials of new treatment approaches may also be an option.

 If AML comes back sooner than 12 months, most doctors will advise a stem cell transplant for younger patients, if possible.
 Taking part in a clinical trial is another option.

 If the leukemia keeps coming back or doesn’t go away, further chemo treatment will probably not be very helpful.
 If a stem cell transplant is not an option, a patient may want to consider taking part in a clinical trial of newer treatments.

 For acute promyelocytic leukemia

 For patients with acute promyelocytic leukemia (APL) who don’t respond to initial treatment with chemo plus ATRA or who relapse, arsenic trioxide (Trisenox) is often very effective.
 A stem cell transplant may be another option if a donor can be found.

 If treatment with arsenic trioxide achieves a remission, further courses of this drug may be given.
 An autologous stem cell transplant may also be an option.
 If a second remission is not achieved, treatment options may include an allogeneic stem cell transplant or taking part in a clinical trial.

-If further treatment or a clinical trial is not an option, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than attempting to cure the leukemia.
-This may be called palliative treatment or supportive care.
+If further treatment or a clinical trial is not an option, the focus of treatment may shift to controlling symptoms caused by the leukemia, rather than trying to cure the leukemia.
+This is called palliative treatment or supportive care.
 For example, the doctor may advise less intensive chemo to try to slow the leukemia growth instead of trying to cure it.